almariah/openrtb-smaato-ext/README.md

 --------

 This library supports Smaato OpenRTB (JSON) extensions for [Google OpenRTB](https://github.com/google/openrtb) (protobuf).
 It has implementation for serialization and deserialization of Smaato latest bid request extensions (JSON).
 [You can find the extensions on Smaato's DSP Integration site Resources](https://wiki.smaato.com/pages/viewpage.action?pageId=852061).
-It is useful for any DSP to integrate with Smaato ad-exchange.
+It makes the Integration with
+Smaato ad-exchange more easier for any DSP.

 Usage